 You must be physically fit to safely perform strenuous work under stressful conditions.
-Regular cardiovascular exercise, abstaining from cigarette smoking, proper training, a healthy diet, and avoidance of obesity, can help to reduce the risk of heart attack.
+Regular cardiovascular exercise, abstaining from cigarette smoking, proper training, a healthy diet and avoidance of obesity, can help to reduce the risk of heart attack.

-10.7 LIQUID PENETRATION AND HAZARDOUS MATERIALS
+10.6 LIQUID PENETRATION AND HAZARDOUS MATERIALS

-LIMITED Protection against liquid penetration from 6 common chemicals
+LIMITED Protection against chemicals